Categories: Rants; Commerce and business; Ethics and laws

 a crappy $150 tabletop wannabe welder, one he is clearly incapable of using properly anyway.

-Unless he means cutting edge like a razor blade, as in his chains are
+Unless he means cutting edge like a razor blade, as his chains are

 so deplorable

 they'll slice and dice your flesh and clothes.
-Interesting way to interpret the truth.
+Interesting interpretation of the facts.

 It does no good to call out these jokesters since they